danielchristianschroeter/watermark-to-image/README.md

         Source directory of original images -targetDirectory string
-        Target directory for watermarked images -targetWaterkaredImageFilename string
+        Target directory for watermarked images -targetWatermarkedImageFilename string
-        Rename all target files to the specified filename, if set targetWaterkaredImageExtension is required -targetWaterkaredImageFilenameSuffix string
+        Rename all target files to the specified filename, if set targetWatermarkedImageExtension is required -targetWatermarkedImageFilenameSuffix string
-        Dynamic Suffix for the filename definied in targetWaterkaredImageFilename added to every target file.
+        Dynamic Suffix for the filename definied in targetWatermarkedImageFilename added to every target file.
 Allowed values are 3DIGITSCOUNT (3 digits enumeration count) or RAND (random 6 digits number) (default "3DIGITSCOUNT")
-  -targetWaterkaredImageHight int
+  -targetWatermarkedImageHight int
-        Resize target watermarked image hight, if targetWaterkaredImageWidth is empty aspect ratio will be presvered -targetWaterkaredImageWidth int
+        Resize target watermarked image hight, if targetWatermarkedImageWidth is empty aspect ratio will be preserved -targetWatermarkedImageWidth int
-        Resize target watermarked image width, if targetWaterkaredImageHight is empty aspect ratio will be presvered -watermarkImageFile string
+        Resize target watermarked image width, if targetWatermarkedImageHight is empty aspect ratio will be preserved -watermarkImageFile string
         Path and name of the watermark png image file -watermarkIncreasement float